Episcopa: Theodora (9th century)

-During his papacy (817–824 CE), Pope Paschal I relocated martyrs' relics from the catacombs, interring 2,300 bodies under the San Zeno chapel (Santa Prassede), built for his mother, Theodora Episcopa, as noted in an 817 CE relic register.
+During his papacy (817–824 AD), Pope Paschal I relocated martyrs' relics from the catacombs, interring 2,300 bodies under the San Zeno chapel (Santa Prassede), built for his mother, Theodora Episcopa, as noted in an 817 AD relic register.
 A ninth-century mosaic in the chapel depicts four women: Mary, Sts.
 Praxedis, and Prudentiana with round golden halos indicating sainthood, and Theodora Episcopa with a square white halo, signifying a living holy person.
 A reliquary inscription records Paschal I donating relics to the resting place of his mother, Theodora, titled "Episcopa".
 The feminine title "Episcopa", inscribed above Theodora's mosaic portrait (c.
-900 CE), may indicate her role as a female bishop, as argued by scholars like Karen Torjeson (1993) and Elizabeth Ursic (2021).
+900 AD), may indicate her role as a female bishop, as argued by scholars like Karen Jo Torjeson (1993) and Elizabeth Ursic (2021).
 The square halo suggests she was alive at the time of the portrait.
 Eisen (2000) stated that Theodora must have made significant contributions to the Church of Santa Prassede.
 She was honored with the title "episcopa", as shown by a mosaic and a reliquary inscription.
 Thus, her role as a bishop in Rome should be recognized.
 According to Ramelli et al. (2021, p.
 90), Paschal's father Bonosus was never a bishop nor recognized as an episcopus.
 Therefore, Theodora's title of "episcopa" could not have come merely from her familial connection and must derive from another source or role.

 Brigid of Ireland (9th century)

 Gary Macy (2008) cites the 9th-century Bethu Brigte, which describes Brigid of Ireland as ordained to the episcopacy.
 The text recounts Bishop Mél of Ardagh, "intoxicated with the grace of God", mistakenly consecrating Brigid with bishop's orders, marked by a fiery column ascending from her head.
 The account explicitly states Brigid was ordained as a bishop, not metaphorically, and Bishop Mel affirmed her unique episcopal status, indicating that, for this Irish writer, a woman could be ordained as a bishop.
-Multiple medieval sources assert that she was ordained as a bishop, a title that her successors as abbess at Kildare retained until Ireland's ecclesiastical hierarchy was significantly reformed in 1152 CE during the Synod of Kells.
+Multiple medieval sources assert that she was ordained as a bishop, a title that her successors as abbess at Kildare retained until Ireland's ecclesiastical hierarchy was significantly reformed in 1152 AD during the Synod of Kells.